Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_ios/guide.en-gb.md

 > [!primary]
 >
-> For more information about setting up an email address from the Outlook app on iOS, see [the Microsoft Help Center](https://support.microsoft.com/office/set-up-the-outlook-app-for-ios-b2de2161-cc1d-49ef-9ef9-81acd1c8e234).
+> For more information about setting up an email account from the Outlook app on iOS, see [the Microsoft Help Center](https://support.microsoft.com/office/set-up-the-outlook-app-for-ios-b2de2161-cc1d-49ef-9ef9-81acd1c8e234).

-For specialised services (SEO, development, etc.), contact [OVHcloud partners](/links/partner).
+For specialized services (SEO, development, etc.), contact [OVHcloud partners](/links/partner).

 If you would like assistance using and configuring your OVHcloud solutions, please refer to our [support offers](/links/support).